-Home> Safety Information > Pivotal trial data (HAWK & HARRIER) HAWK & HARRIER data The efficacy and safety of Beovu was studied in two prospective, global, head-to-head, Phase III, randomized, double-masked, clinical trials HAWK (NCT02307682) and HARRIER (NCT02434328).
+Home> Safety Information > Pivotal trial data (HAWK & HARRIER) HAWK & HARRIER data in patients with wet AMD The efficacy and safety of Beovu was studied in two prospective, global, head-to-head, Phase III, randomized, double-masked, clinical trials HAWK (NCT02307682) and HARRIER (NCT02434328).
 The studies involved over 1,800 patients with wet AMD across 400 centers worldwide.
 The studies were designed to compare intravitreal injections of brolucizumab 6 mg (HAWK and HARRIER) and 3 mg (HAWK only) versus aflibercept 2 mg with the primary endpoint being change in best corrected visual acuity from baseline to Week 48, with patients followed until Week 96.
-In the HAWK & HARRIER trials, intraocular inflammation and retinal artery occlusive events were reported.
+In the HAWK & HARRIER trials, intraocular inflammation (IOI) and retinal artery occlusive events were reported.
 Click here to access the primary and Year 2 manuscripts published in Ophthalmology.
 Note: Healthcare providers and clinical trial investigators report what they diagnose or observe.
-In a clinical trial submitted to Health Authorities, the terms reported by investigators are mapped to the closest terms found within a medical coding dictionary.
+In a dossier of clinical trial data submitted to Health Authorities, the terms reported by investigators are mapped to the closest terms found within an international standardized medical coding dictionary.
 Safety Review Committee report The Safety Review Committee (SRC) conducted an unmasked review of a subset of imaging data from HAWK & HARRIER and reclassified some of the adverse events as “retinal vasculitis” and/or “retinal vascular occlusion”.
-They found that these events occurred on a spectrum ranging from intraocular inflammation to vasculitis to occlusive events that sometimes resulted in vision loss.
-The Safety Review Committee (SRC) has provided a preliminary report of their unmasked, independent analysis of brolucizumab Phase III trials (HAWK & HARRIER) adverse events.
-The report can be downloaded here.
+They found that these events occurred on a spectrum ranging from IOI to vasculitis to occlusive events that sometimes resulted in vision loss.
+The findings of the SRC review of the HAWK & HARRIER trials have been published in Ophthalmology.